Foods to Avoid When Wearing Braces and Invisalign

 First Off – Stay Away from Sugary Foods

 Sugary foods refer primarily to candy and other sweets.
 The primary reason to avoid sugary foods has to do with gum health.
 With brackets and wires filling your mouth, proper brushing and flossing is much more difficult.
 This means that even with vigilant cleaning, it is still more likely that spots may be missed or not cleaned as thoroughly.
 Avoiding sugary food helps to reduce the risk of developing cavities and other diseases associated with this.
+For those opting for Invisalign, the treatment guide emphasizes similar dietary considerations to ensure optimal oral health.

 Stay Away from Sticky, Crunchy, Hard or Chewy Candy